NEASQC/WP6_QNLP/README.md

 Note that contrary to <code>poetry</code>, this virtual environment needs to be activated before you install the requirements.

+#### Spacy model
+Some of the tools used in the module require a language model to be donwloaded by the user.
+This can be done running the following command:
+  <pre><code>$ python3.10 -m spacy download en_core_web_lg</pre></code>
+The language model will be stored in the created virtual environment.

 ## Running the notebooks
 We can use jupyter notebook to run the jupyter notebooks that appear on the repository.
 To do so, we can run the following command: